t-lm/statdocs/docs/what_is.md

 ## **Private or public spaces**

-Some workspaces are "open" and can be joined by everyone on the Internet after sign-up.
+Some workspaces are "public" and can be joined by everyone on the Internet after sign-up.
 Open workspaces are useful to share open or collaborative datasets as metrics.

 ## **Getting started**

 To understand how Statit works, create an account [here](https://gostatit.com/signup).
-If you would like to get started on the web, head over [here](gs_web.md), in Excel [there](gs_excel.md) or using the API, [over here](gs_api.md)
+If you would like to get started on the web, head over [here](gs/web.md), in Excel [there](gs/excel.md) or using the API, [over here](gs/api_rest.md)